GNSPS/solidity-golf-challenge-india/README.md

 * Have a public function  to disburse `X`% of its balance to an address `A`.
 * `A` must be set by the deployer and not at compile time.
 * At deploy time `X = 5` and after that `X = <block height at last execution> % 100`.
-* The disbursement function must only be called once every 105 blocks.
+* The disbursement function must only be callable once every 105 blocks.
 Otherwise it should revert the transaction.

 ## Rules